wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Metadata Functions

-Metadata functions help users rename a metric, source, or create a synthetic point tag on a metric.
+Metadata functions let you temporarily rename a metric or source, or create a synthetic point tag on a time series.
 There are three ways to formulate the alias:

 - Node index - Extract a string component based on a <strong>zeroBasedNodeIndex</strong>.
 Components are identified by the default delimiter "." or a delimiter specified in <strong>delimiterDefinition</strong>.
 - Regular expression replacement - Identify the string using a regular expression and replacement string using a replacement pattern.